Firmware: Build and simulation instructions¶

 simulated (i.e. payload clock period multiplied by the larger of

-(WAIT_CYCLES_AT_START + PLAYBACK_LENGTH)
+(WAIT_CYCLES_AT_START + PLAYBACK_LENGTH) and

-(WAIT_CYCLES_AT_START + CAPTURE_OFFSET + CAPTURE_LENGTH)
+(WAIT_CYCLES_AT_START + CAPTURE_OFFSET + CAPTURE_LENGTH))